 Have you thought about making a ChatGPT acceptable use policy yet?

 Robots are in the workplace.
-According to McKinsey, 22% of employees using them for their jobs on a regular basis.
-And then there’s the fact that 40% of businesses are looking to invest more in AI technology because of generative AI.
+According to McKinsey, 39% of employees use AI for their jobs on a regular basis.
+And then there’s the fact that 67% of businesses are looking to invest more in AI technology because of generative AI.
 This has all the makings of a workplace revolution set to transform every industry across the globe.

 But as AI use becomes more commonplace, the issues won’t solely be about efficiency.
 In fact, you should already be thinking about how your ChatGPT policy aligns with the risks and rewards the technology brings.
 It’s essential for fostering ethical, inclusive, and productive environments while harnessing the potential of generative AI.

-Don’t be one of the companies (54%) whose employees say they haven’t rolled out a workplace policy on the do’s and don’ts of leveraging generative AI for the workplace.
+Don’t be one of the companies (almost 6 in 10) whose employees say they haven’t rolled out a workplace policy on the do’s and don’ts of leveraging generative AI for the workplace.

 Understanding AI and ChatGPT in the Workplace